Chrissy265/Stirlo_Stirling/SLACK_SETUP_GUIDE.md

 ## Support

 If you encounter issues:
-1. Check the workflow logs in Replit
+1. Check the workflow logs in Replit for Socket Mode connection status
-2. Verify all environment variables are set
+2. Verify all environment variables are set (especially `SLACK_APP_TOKEN`)
 3. Test in the Playground first before testing in Slack
+4. Ensure Socket Mode is enabled in your Slack app settings
-4. Ensure you've published/deployed after making code changes
+5. Make sure you've published/deployed after making code changes

 ---

-**Your Stirlo bot is ready to assist your team in Slack! 🎉**
+**Your Stirlo bot is ready to assist your team in Slack via Socket Mode! 🎉**